 Encouraging patrons to go beyond their comfort zones of drinking and discovering new food favorites is the main goal for the two business partners.

-Alvarado said it’s thanks to the employees in the village for pushing this “new wave” of elevated drinking.
+Alvarado said it’s thanks to the employee for pushing this “new wave” of elevated drinking.
 He also feels restaurants, especially during the pandemic, have raised their standards of food and drink.

 “I just want to keep poking at the bear,” Alvarado said.